posva/pinia-colada/docs/guide/optimistic-updates.md

 <li v-if="isLoading" :style="{ opacity: 0.5 }">{{ newTodo }}</li>
 ```

-When doing this, it's important to remember to invalidate the query after the mutation has completed with `await caches.invalidateQueries()`.
+When doing this, it's important to remember to invalidate the query after the mutation has completed with `await queryCache.invalidateQueries()`.
 This will ensure that the query is refetched with the new data.
 By awaiting the invalidation, the mutation will stay on the loading state until all related queries has been refetched.

 ### When mutation is not collocated with the query